 |Aru:||Vibrant green body color with blue blotches.
 Random white scales which may appear in clusters.
 Some specimens have a blue line bordering the belly.||$400 – $450|

-|Jayapura:||Blue-green body color with blue striping along the back.
+|Jayapura:||A blue-green body color with blue striping along the back.
 Some yellow or white scales.
 Black-tipped tail.||$350 – $475|

-|Sorong:||Light to medium green body.
-Blue dorsal line and blue triangles either side of the line.
+|Sorong:||Light-to-medium green body.
+Blue dorsal line and blue triangles on either side.
 Black-tipped tail.||$350 – $500|

 |Manokwari:||Light green body.
-Bright blue dorsal markings which vary in size.
+Bright blue dorsal markings vary in size.
 Some single white scales.
 Black and blue tail.||$350 – $450|

 |Wamena:||Deep green body color with darker green or yellow dorsal markings, sometimes surrounded in blue.
 Some Wamena pythons have patches of black pigmentation.||$400 – $500|

-The “attitude” of biak chondros is well known.
+The temperament of biak chondros is well known.
 They tend to be the most feisty and defensive of all green tree python localities.
 That being said, many biak owners claim that they can be tamed with persistence.

 Biak chondro babies can be either red or yellow.
 It can take up to 5 years to grow out of their baby colors.
 Adults can range from pale green to vivid green, and often retain a lot of yellow coloration into adulthood, in the form of asymmetrical splotches.

 Arus have relatively short and blunt tails compared to all other green tree pythons, and their heads are short and bulky.
 Neonates are always yellow.
-As adults, they transform into a stunning and vivid emerald green.
+As adults, they transform into a vivid emerald green.

-Aru green tree pythons are more expensive than Biaks, at $400 – $450 each.
+An Aru green tree python will cost you $400 – $450 each.

 Jayapura green tree pythons are found in the region of Jayapura, the capital city of the province of Papua.
 It is located on the northern border of New Guinea, in mainland Indonesia.

 They have a solid blue dorsal stripe down their spine, with blue markings on either side.
 Jayapuras often have sparsely dotted white scales.
-They can also have some black scales (melanism), though this is rarer.
+They can also have some black scales (melanism), though this is much rarer.

 The Bird’s Head Peninsula of northwest New Guinea is home to the Sorong green tree python.
 Sorong is the largest city in West Papua, on the northeastern coast of the Bird’s Head Peninsula.

-Though orange Sorong also exists, they’re quite rare.
+Although the orange Sorong also exists, they’re quite rare.
 The vast majority of neonates from this locality are bright yellow.
 The babies typically have very dark brown dorsal stripes, which turn blue as adults.